+9 Except where Contract Type = (A)B. Contract Type (A)B reflects a situation where Hospital A contracts Hospital B to provide a whole episode of care and the patient does not attend Hospital A for any part of the episode of care.
+For more information please see the Admitted Patient Activity Data Business Rules:

+https://ww2.health.wa.gov.au/About-us/Policy-frameworks/Information-Management/Mandatoryrequirements/Collection/Patient-Activity-Data
-See Data Linkage WA website (link in Reference Documents section)

-[Establishment (Hospital) Identifier]

-[Principal Procedure] or [Additional Procedure]

-Reported separately for each procedure type.

-Cases for inclusion in calendar year determined by:

-Denominator: Separation date between 1 January and 31

-December in reference year.

-Numerator: Denominator time period plus 28 days.

-A change in data collection and reporting practices for contracted care activity, implemented from 1 July 2021, removes the requirement for public hospital funding sites to report an admission where the patient has not physically been admitted to the funding site.
+Guide for use See Data Linkage WA website (link in Reference Documents section) Disaggregation data elements: Data Element/Data Set [Establishment (Hospital) Identifier] [Separation Date] [Principal Procedure] or [Additional Procedure] Data Source HMDC Guide for use Reported separately for each procedure type.
+Cases for inclusion in calendar year determined by: Denominator : Separation date between 1 January and 31 December in reference year.
+Numerator : Denominator time period plus 28 days.
+Comments: A change in data collection and reporting practices for contracted care activity, implemented from 1 July 2021, removes the requirement for public hospital funding sites to report an admission where the patient has not physically been admitted to the funding site.
 These changes also result in a single admission being reported where patient care is split between the funding hospital and contracted service.
 These changes impact only a very small proportion of cases and any impacts are expected to be very small or negligible.
 This reporting definition is dependent on coded data and linked data; therefore, the indicator is reported by calendar year to take into account the delay for complete coded data.
 Health Service Providers are required to clinically code and submit inpatient data to the HMDC, WA Department of Health.
 The Inpatient Data Collections calculate this indicator using the HMDC data and Root LP Numbers.
 Not all procedures are conducted at all hospitals.
 For example, knee replacement, hip replacement, hysterectomy, cataract surgery and prostatectomy are rarely conducted within CAHS.

-CAHS are only required to report on unplanned hospital readmissions for the following surgical procedures from 2020-21 onwards:

-- (c) tonsillectomy & adenoidectomy; - (g) appendicectomy.
+CAHS are only required to report on unplanned hospital readmissions for the following surgical procedures from 2020-21 onwards: (c) tonsillectomy & adenoidectomy; and(g) appendicectomy.
+Prostatectomy procedure codes included under the prostatectomy heading are based on the National Healthcare Agreement Performance Indicator 23 -

-Prostatectomy procedure codes included under the prostatectomy heading are based on the National Healthcare Agreement Performance Indicator 23 - Unplanned hospital readmission but not all procedures always result in a prostatectomy.
+Unplanned hospital readmission but not all procedures always result in a prostatectomy.